stefanjaro/data-engineering-nanodegree-capstone-project/README.md

 ## Structure of the Data Pipelines

 There'll be two pipelines:
-* The `prepare-data-for-redshift` pipeline will preprocess the raw data (reading it in from S3), transform it into the fact and dimension tables outlined above, and save them `.csv` files on S3.
+* The `prepare-data-for-redshift` pipeline will preprocess the raw data (reading it in from S3), transform it into the fact and dimension tables outlined above, and save them  as`.csv` files on S3.
 * The `load-data-into-redshift` pipeline will create a schema on Redshift, load the fact and dimension tables (from S3) into it, and perform checks for completeness and uniqueness.

 ### The `prepare-data-for-redshift` Pipeline

 ![prepare-data-dag](./diagrams-and-visuals/prepare-data-for-redshift-dag.png)

-This pipeline will utilize Airflow to automatically spin up an EMR cluster, add the following Spark jobs (detailed below) as steps, before terminating the cluster.
+This pipeline will utilize Airflow to automatically spin up an EMR cluster and add the following Spark jobs (detailed below) as steps before terminating the cluster.
 This will ensure we don't overspend on big data processing.

 *Note: The `watch_` tasks above are `EmrStepSensor` tasks that monitor the progress and status of the previous tasks.*